Relieve Pain, Treat Infection, and Protect Other Teeth

 When severe dental decay, gum disease, facial injuries, or other conditions cause damage, sometimes removing the affected tooth or teeth is the only way to prevent further problems.
 While every effort is made to save your natural tooth, extraction may be the next step in managing severe infection or dental trauma.

-Dr. Wood, Dr. Coles, Dr. Saghafi, and Dr. Holbrook regularly perform tooth extractions at our offices in Tucson and Oro Valley, AZ.
+Dr. Wood, Dr. Coles, Dr. Saghafi, and Dr. Holbrook regularly perform tooth extractions at our offices in Tucson, Oro Valley, and Sahuarita, AZ.
 Our team is trained to remove damaged or infected teeth and eliminate any signs of infection around the tooth sockets to protect your oral health.
 If you need a tooth extracted or are experiencing a dental emergency, contact Arizona Oral & Maxillofacial Surgeons.

 Reasons for Tooth Extraction